 A supervisor can only watch one place at a time.
-With connected high-resolution cameras, I can run all these different Al algorithms on the same video feed on the edge compute to check for safety equipment, clustering, social distancing, and other potential hazards.
+With connected high-resolution cameras, I can run all these different AI algorithms on the same video feed on the edge compute to check for safety equipment, clustering, social distancing, and other potential hazards.
 The supervisor can be alerted through their mobile computing device, if there are breaches.

-James Chan - Assistant Director, 5G Ecosystem & Partnerships, Singtel
+es Chan Yung Hau, - Assistant Director, 5G Ecosystem & Partnerships, Singtel